-3In particular, our paper is related to Berger (2019) who studied the effects of the Swedish railroad expansion during the nineteenth century on structural transformation.
-While we use a similar identification strategy, our paper advances his methodology, draws on more spatially disaggregated data, and focuses on a distinct dimension of economic development, namely innovation, rather than broader measures of structural change.
-Also see Berger
+&lt;sup>3In particular, our paper is related to Berger (2019) who study the effects of the Swedish railroad expansion during the 19th century on structural transformation.
+While we use a similar identification strategy, our paper advances his methodology, draws upon more spatially disaggregated data, and focuses on a distinct dimension of economic development, namely innovation, rather than broader measures of structural change.
+Also see Berger & Enflo (2017) that examine the long-run impacts of the Swedish railroads on the urban structure.